brodieG/unitizer/DEVNOTES.md

 unchanged file (and hope for the best?).
 Indeed we confirm that non-existent files on windows are still normalized to the working directory.

+Additional complexity that on windows (someetimes?) we can expect drive letters, so it's not always clear what is an absolute path.

 ### Old R Versions

 We got it working on 3.5, but there are still failures on 3.3.
 Should go back